msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 Formal documentation on above: [https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/lightsail-create-static-ip)

 ## Install Ansible
 There are many ways to do that.
 In [documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#selecting-an-ansible-package-and-version-to-install) it suggest install it as python3 module as this will be the fresher version.
-S
+Still, if you are not about dealing with python libraries, you can install in more sifisticated way some stable version.
+Instructions on that also in documentation

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MjE2OTUwMDIsLTIwNzU2Mjg4NjgsMj
+eyJoaXN0b3J5IjpbNTM3MzM4Mjc1LC0yMDc1NjI4ODY4LDI2Nz
-Y3ODQ2MjMwLC01MjY1ODIwMjksMTY1MjQyMDg2MywtMTIwNDI2
+g0NjIzMCwtNTI2NTgyMDI5LDE2NTI0MjA4NjMsLTEyMDQyNjU5
-NTkxOSwtMjA2MDM4OTQxNiwtMTcxODU1NTk5NiwtMTc0MjcxMz
+MTksLTIwNjAzODk0MTYsLTE3MTg1NTU5OTYsLTE3NDI3MTMyNT
-I1OCwtNTg5MzAyNDcwLC0xNjEwMDQ3Mjg1LC0xNDgyMTIwNzM3
+gsLTU4OTMwMjQ3MCwtMTYxMDA0NzI4NSwtMTQ4MjEyMDczNyw1
-LDUxNjYyMDQ3NywxODU1OTEzNDgwXX0=
+MTY2MjA0NzcsMTg1NTkxMzQ4MF19
 -->